polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **What It Does**

 The macro declares a `Module` struct and `Call` enum type for the containing pallet.
 It adds the necessary logics together with user-defined dispatchable calls into these two types.
-In addition to various helper traits / functions implemented for `Module` and `Call`, e.g. `Copy`, `StructuralEq`, `Debug`, the macro also inserts lifecycle traits implementation are automatically added for `Module`, e.g. `frame_support::traits::OnInitialize`, `frame_support::traits::OnFinalize`, `frame_support::traits::OnRuntimeUpgrade`, and `frame_support::traits::OffchainWorker`.
+In addition to various helper traits / functions implemented for `Module` and `Call`, e.g. `Copy`, `StructuralEq`, `Debug`, the macro also inserts lifecycle trait implementation.
+These are automatically added for `Module`, e.g. `frame_support::traits::OnInitialize`, `frame_support::traits::OnFinalize`, `frame_support::traits::OnRuntimeUpgrade`, and `frame_support::traits::OffchainWorker`.

 **Doc. and Example**